It all started with a question from a Chinese friend.

 Nine guys begin living together in a seaside beach house, where they enjoy a special time entirely dedicated to love and friendship.

-“The Boyfriend” features a group of nine young men who are attracted to other guys as they live together in a seaside beach house called the “Green Room” and run a peppermint-colored coffee truck.
+Their unforgettable summer is about to begin…“The Boyfriend” features a group of nine young men who are attracted to other guys as they live together in a seaside beach house called the “Green Room” and run a peppermint-colored coffee truck.
 Whether they are here to meet a romantic partner, find a lifelong friend or improve themselves, these men bring their hopes and dreams to the Green Room to take part in the first gay romance reality show in Japan.

 Studio commentators: Megumi, Chiaki Horan, Thelma Aoyama, Durian Lollobrigida, and Yoshimi Tokui